jenkinsci/docker/README.md

 ### Docker Compose with Jenkins

-To use Docker Compose with Jenkins, you can define a docker-compose.yml file that includes a Jenkins service and any other services that your Jenkins instance depends on, such as a database or cache.
-For example, the following docker-compose.yml file defines a Jenkins service that uses a MySQL database and a Redis cache:
+To use Docker Compose with Jenkins, you can define a docker-compose.yml file that includes a Jenkins service and any other services that your Jenkins instance depends on, such as a database or ssh-agent.
+For example, the following docker-compose.yml file defines a Jenkins service that uses a Jenkins ssh-agent:

 ```
 version: '3.8'